aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/tsom-gedalyah-readings/the-story-of-gedaliah-as-told-by-titus-flavius-josephus-in-antiquities-of-the-jews-book-10.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-The prophet, however, neither wished to accompany him nor to dwell anywhere else, but was content to live on among the ruins of his native land and its miserable remains.[foot]Cf. Yirmiyahu 40:4[/foot] When the general learned of his resolve, he commanded Gedaliah, whom he left behind, forthwith to take all possible care of him and provide him with everything he might need,[foot]According to Scripture (Yirmiyahu 40:5) Nebuzaradan himself provides Yirmiyahu with food.[/foot] and, having presented him with valuable gifts, he let him go.
+The prophet, however, neither wished to accompany him nor to dwell anywhere else, but was content to live on among the ruins of his native land and its miserable remains.[foot]Cf. Yirmiyahu 40:4[/foot] When the general learned of his resolve, he commanded Gedalyah, whom he left behind, forthwith to take all possible care of him and provide him with everything he might need,[foot]According to Scripture (Yirmiyahu 40:5) Nebuzaradan himself provides Yirmiyahu with food.[/foot] and, having presented him with valuable gifts, he let him go.
 </div></td></tr>